Molly

 As a counselor-in-training, Molly offers low-cost services to make counseling more

+accessible.
 Outside of work, she enjoys hiking, biking, snowboarding, and spending time with friends

 and family.